A training programme without a learning architecture is a collection of content looking for a purpose.

 We present the learning architecture to key stakeholders for feedback and refinement.
 This collaborative process ensures alignment with organisational needs and buy-in from decision-makers.

-To bring the vision to life, we create mock-ups showcasing the look, feel, and functionality of key materials.
-This gives stakeholders a tangible sense of the final product and allows for any necessary adjustments before full-scale development begins.
+To bring the vision to life, we create mockups showing the look, feel, and functionality of key materials — giving stakeholders a tangible sense of the final product before full-scale development begins.